pooltogether/v4-docs/docs/design/index.md

 This version of the protocol brings some major improvements:

-- Users can swap into prize tokens; there is no need to "activate" your tokens.
+- Users can swap or zap into prize tokens; there is no need to "activate" your tokens.
 This enables distribution through AMMs and other swap interfaces.
 - Users automatically receive their prizes.
 No claim needed!
 The tokens will be transferred to their wallets.
 - Supports multiple tokens, and all tokens share one big pool of prizes so that prizes are as large as possible!